Mark Krawczyk, actor (AEA), writer, director, teacher, & so forth...

 Antigone adapted by Lewis Galantiere from the play by Jean Anouilh

-Girls Preparatory School, October/November 2019
+Girls Preparatory School, Chattanooga, TN, October/November 2019

 Totally Over You by Mark Ravenhill